keatonelvins/keatonelvins.github.io/wayfarer.md

 ---
 layout: pah
 ---
 Holy smokes Pah, you're unbeatable!!
-Almost there, just one more puzzle!
+The mind!
+The speed!
+What about this one!

 fmoae aduzaoa

+Read below for hints!

+--HINTS--

+--HINTS--

+--HINTS--

+--HINTS--

+--HINTS--

+--HINTS--

+--HINTS--

-If you're feeling stuck, Julius Caesar always used to say "When you fail, try, try again"
+If you're feeling stuck, remember that Caesar never gave up when things got tough!

 And if you're still stuck, maybe try reading your bday card again!